musheno/musheno/CV.md

   * Mostly Java, Some Javascript
   * Worked with legacy migration & support.
   * Learned a lot about JavaScript tecnologies, and some JS APIs, mostly DataTables.
-  * Created a POC UI for a legacy system.
+  * Created a POC UI for a legacy system migration to a microservice architecture.
-  * Created a "IDE Docker image" so developers could use an IDE high side.
+  * Created a "IDE Docker image" so developers could use an IDE high side (also included a Kubernetes deployment).
 * Great American (short term contract)
   * Java Developer
   * May 2022 - July 2022
-  * Simple Java Development (pushing pennies).
+  * Simple Java Development (pushing pennies) using an AWS based microservice arctiecture and NOSQL backend.
 * Altamira Technologies Corporation
   * Full Stack Developer
   * October 2019 – May 2022